Physical background and theory

 Emissivity Growth Approximation (EGA)

 The Emissivity Growth Approximation (EGA) is a key component of JURASSIC and is used to compute the effective emissivity of an inhomogeneous atmospheric path.
+The method follows the EGA approach described by Gordley and Russell (1981).

 Instead of treating each atmospheric segment independently, EGA accounts for the cumulative growth of emissivity along the ray path: